-Metabolife originally contained ephedrine (which is derived from the ma huang root).
-As of April 12, 2004, sales of dietary supplements containing ephedrine (a.k.a., ephedra) were banned by the FDA.
-The World Health Organization petitioned to have international restrictions placed on the manufacture and distribution of ephedrine, because its use has been associated with cardiovascular problems (including heart attack and stroke), seizures, induced psychosis, and even death.
-Most of these complications occurred in young to middle aged adults who were trying to lose weight or increase their energy levels, but were otherwise healthy.
-Many were high school, college and professional athletes.
-Research has also suggested that people taking ephedrine may develop a dependence on it.
+Time to talk safety: Metabolife originally contained ephedrine, which is derived from the ma huang root.
+As of April 12, 2004, sales of dietary supplements containing ephedrine (also known as ephedra) were banned by the FDA.
+The World Health Organization petitioned to have international restrictions placed on the manufacture and distribution of ephedrine because its use has been associated with cardiovascular problems (including heart attack and stroke), seizures, induced psychosis, and even death.
+Most of these complications occurred in otherwise healthy young to middle aged adults who were trying to lose weight or increase their energy levels.
+Research has also suggested that people taking ephedrine may develop a dependence to it.

 The newly formulated Metabolife, now called Metabolife Ultra, contains different ingredients, namely guarana seed extract (a.k.a. caffeine) and "SuperCitrimax® Garcinia fruit extract" (a.k.a. hydroxycitric acid).
 Caffeine has a variety of side effects, including increased heart rate.
 Research on hydroxycitric acid has been mostly focused on animal subjects and has conflicting results regarding health effects, so it's difficult to determine how it might impact a human — more research is needed.
 Regardless, it's always best to carefully evaluate advertiser's claims for products before taking them.
 Metabolife Ultra appears to be safer than the prior version which contained ephedrine.
 However, labels on the boxes aren't always accurate because they're not citing individual studies, so it might be helpful to research the individual ingredients.